appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/building-a-store-catalog-manager/creating-interactive-views.md

 }}
 ```

 This is similar to what you learned in [part 2](/learning-and-resources/tutorials/building-a-store-catalog-manager/using-forms) about using JavaScript to define widget behavior.
-In Part 2, you wrote JavaScript to trigger one action **onSuccess** of **onClick** - but here, you're configuring _two_ actions!
-The first argument to the `run()` method is an anonymous JavaScript function that triggers two actions in the **onSuccess** case of **onClick**:
+In Part 2, you wrote JavaScript to trigger one action `onSuccess` of **onClick** - but here, you're configuring _two_ actions.
+The first argument to the `run()` method is an anonymous JavaScript function that triggers two actions in the `onSuccess` case of **onClick**:

 1. Execute the **ProductQuery.**
 2. Close the modal.

 Note that since these actions happen asynchronously, they would all run in parallel.
-You can trigger as many actions as you want within **onSuccess** and **onError** by wrapping them within an anonymous function.
+You can trigger as many actions as you want within `onSuccess` and `onError` by wrapping them within an anonymous function.

 Try to edit a product again and verify that the form-submit works as expected.